Tag Archives: war

 Saddam’s kin

-We’re now taking history at the rate of two years a day, getting close to one year a day on December 31.
+We’re now taking history at the rate of around two years a day, getting close to one year a day on December 31.

 After the American-led invasion of Iraq, it took more than eight months before Saddam Hussein, the former dictator of the country, was captured, on December 13, 2003.
 Tracking down Saddam was less a matter of deploying cutting-edge super-technology, and more a matter of rediscovering basic social anthropology.
 Here is a news story on the topic.